A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} fast growing urbanisation in the world puts major challenges on urban transportation \cite{JRC116644}.
-In Europe the urbanisation is expected to grow from $74\%$ in 2018 to $84\%$ in 2050 \cite{united2019world}.
+The fast growing urbanization in the world puts major challenges on urban transportation \citep{JRC116644}.
+In Europe the urbanization is expected to grow from $74\%$ in 2018 to $84\%$ in 2050 \citep{united2019world}.
 Traditionally, urban transportation is improved by infrastructure investments in road expansions and public transportation.
 However, with recent development of new technologies within automation, connectivity, electrification and shared services, there is a potential for new transport solutions to satisfy the increasing demand.
-Transportation modes that have gained huge interest and market share are mobility-on-demand (MoD) services, e.g. electric scooters, car-rental pools and mobility-as-a-service providers \cite{Zardini_2021}.
-These types of services are more flexible than public transportation and can in fact complement it \cite{amod_publictrans}.
-Moreover, the combination of MoD and autonomous vehicles (AVs), Autonomous Mobility-on-Demand (AMoD), has been at the centre of research for over a decade \cite{Zardini_2021}.
-(A)MoD is predicted to become one of the major means of transportation in cities \cite{Litman2015AutonomousVI}.
-However, a major concern with (A)MoD services is that they have a tendency to become imbalanced, i.e., have a mismatch between vehicles and requests in different parts of the service area.
-The imbalance is due to unevenly distributed stochastic spatial and temporal travel patterns, which give rise to a poor quality of service \cite{George2012StochasticMA}.
+Transportation modes that have gained huge interest and market share are mobility-on-demand (MoD) services, e.g. mobility-as-a-service providers and car-rental pools \citep{Zardini_2021}.
+These types of services are more flexible than public transportation and can in fact complement it \citep{amod_publictrans}.
+Moreover, the combination of MoD and autonomous vehicles (AVs), Autonomous Mobility-on-Demand (AMoD), has been at the center of research for over a decade \citep{Zardini_2021}.
+AMoD is predicted to become one of the major means of transportation in cities \citep{Litman2015AutonomousVI}.
+However, a major concern with MoD and AMoD services is that they have a tendency to become imbalanced, i.e., have a mismatch between vehicles and requests in different parts of the service area.
+The imbalance is due to unevenly distributed stochastic spatial and temporal travel patterns, which give rise to a poor quality of service \citep{George2012StochasticMA}.
 To handle this issue the service providers may match requests with vehicles centrally and proactively send vehicles to areas with predicted high imbalances.
-A vital part of the (A)MoD system is to predict the stochastic travel pattern in order to match demand \cite{Zardini_2021}.
-Predictions come with uncertainty in travel patterns and can have a large influence on the (A)MoD performance.
-In this paper we propose a method for efficient (A)MoD fleet control with probabilistic guarantees on the travel demand prediction.
+A vital part of the AMoD system is to predict the stochastic travel pattern in order to match demand \citep{Zardini_2021}.
+Predictions come with uncertainty in travel patterns and can have a large influence on the AMoD performance.
+In this paper we propose a method for efficient AMoD fleet control with probabilistic guarantees on the imbalance.
+The method is applied and tested for an autonomous ride-hailing service but can be applied to any MoD or AMoD system.